| Rabbi Eliezer Shemtov

 “It’s because certain things are meant to be looked at with the right eye, with a benevolent eye, and other things are to be looked at with the left eye, with a critical eye,” his father smilingly explained.

 It is more than obvious that the way we interpret what we see defines our reactions.
 It is not all that simple to be sure if your interpretation of what you see is correct.
 Did that guy just do something good or bad?
-It is not easy to distinguish between objective realities and “realities” that are nothing more than the product of our own distorted perspective.
+It is not easy to distinguish between objective realities and “realities” that are nothing more than the product of our own distorted perspective or imagination.

 No one likes to be proven wrong.
 Although difficult to understand, the human ego is so stubborn that it resists being corrected even if its error leads to its own unnecessary harm.
 So, when you see a flaw in another’s behavior, and it distresses you, it would be a good idea to stop for a moment and reflect on whether your conclusions are based on reality or on your own imaginations.
 Are you basing your opinions on facts, or are you defining facts based on your own opinions or maybe even preferences?